Agitatra/SerialMassMailer/Readme.md

 ## Example
 The following example sends a pure text e-mail to the recipients in to.txt using a TLS connection:
-- java -jar serialmassmailer-1.0.0.jar  --recipients-file=to.txt --file=mail.txt --attachment=xmas2020.jpg --from=dm@d-mark.biz --subject="A very special present by Pille & Palle." --config=mailconfig.properties --starttls=1
+- java -jar serialmassmailer-1.0.0.jar  --recipients-file=to.txt --file=mail.txt --attachment=xmas2020.jpg --from=me@myself.i --subject="A very special present by Pille & Palle." --config=mailconfig.properties --starttls=1

 ## Example: Addressing members of the European Parliament regarding "Chat-Control"
 The following example sends an html e-mail, addressing members of the European Parliament regarding "Chat-Control" issues
-- java -jar serialmassmailer-1.0.0.jar --recipients-file=ChatControl/to-ep.txt --file=ChatControl/mail-ep.html --html --from=dm@d-mark.biz --subject="Chat-Control/II" --config=mailconfig.properties
+- java -jar serialmassmailer-1.0.0.jar --recipients-file=ChatControl/to-ep.txt --file=ChatControl/mail-ep.html --html --from=me@myself.i --subject="Chat-Control/II" --config=mailconfig.properties

 ### Licenses
 The project is licensed under both the Apache 2 and the MIT license.